sandersn/sandersn.github.io/reviews-wave-4.md

 # Reviews Wave 4

 Here's wave 4 of game reviews.
 There's a lot here because I threw in some extras just to try out.
 Specifically, after Fortnite, I tried out some other multiplayer shooters, a genre I've never played before.
+The result was: a lot of fun, high-quality games, but not as many that stuck in my memory.
+Still, I'd recommend Dark Souls and Vampire Survivor to anybody.
+Dragon's Dogma and Tunic require a lot of familiarity with their genres, but I loved them.
 ## CS Go
 I started with CS: Go because of the recent gyro work by @hilariouscow@idlethumbs.social.
 After the tutorial and a couple of rounds with bots, I tried the Battle Royale mode, which seems very unpopular.
 At least for new or free players; I never found a match.
 So this was a bust.
 ## Apex Legends